 It’s your first day of school and like every year before, the teacher makes you stand up to say who you are and what you want to be when you grow up.
 Among your peers, you hear aspirations of being doctors, veterinarians, professional athletes, or an Instagram Influencer, but you… when you grow up, you want to be a real estate recruiter.
+Buyers’ agents, listing agents—you want to work with them all.
 Don’t be shy, don’t let the haters back you down from your dream.
 Being a real estate recruiter is no small feat and you should stand proud with your shoulders back.
 Graduation comes and the day is finally here, you hold that real estate salesperson license in one hand and shake your broker officers hand with the other.
 She pats you on the back and says “So, you want to be a real estate recruiter” and this is where your story begins.

 What Does a Real Estate Recruiter Do Exactly?

 We begin with the foundation, no better place to start, seeing as how you can’t build a mansion with a piece of sawdust.
 In most people’s minds when they think of real estate recruiters, their silly brains automatically go to college football.
 While I’m personally a rooting fan for ‘Ole Miss, the meaning of ‘option’ is going to be very different as a real estate recruiter vs a Nebraska Cornhusker.

 Our friends over at Ziprecruiter, define the duties of a real estate recruiter as someone who “is responsible for seeking out and recruiting new agents to join a real estate team”.
 It’s a bit more complicated than simply walking up to new prospects and asking, “so you want to be a realtor?”
 I suspect you figured that part out, seeing as how this is your life long dream job, but we want to make sure everyone is following along.

 What Kind Of Real Estate Recruiter Are You